Traditional IRA Withdrawal Rules, Regulations, and Contribution Limits

-When You Can Withdraw Money from Your Traditional IRA
+When Can You Withdraw Money From Your Traditional IRA Without Penalty?

 Taxable Traditional IRA Withdrawals

 With the exception of the recovery of previous non-deductible contributions, all traditional IRA withdrawals are subject to ordinary income tax no matter when you take them.
 That's the nature of the tax-deferred growth—taxes are simply delayed until you withdraw from the account.

 Other than paying ordinary income tax, you can take withdrawals at any time from age 59½ through age 70 with no restrictions.

 The Early Distribution Penalty

 The real issue with traditional IRA withdrawals occurs when they're taken before age 59½.
 In addition to the ordinary income taxes that will come due, a 10 percent early distribution penalty is assessed if you haven't yet reached this age when you take your first IRA distribution.